 The recent power shift in Washington D.C. may leave high-income individuals wondering what moves they should make to protect and enhance their assets, in the event that changes may be enacted to tax laws that could significantly affect estate planning and other key facets of personal and business income taxes.

-"This year should be a year of preparation," said Paul DeLauro, head of wealth planning strategy at City National Bank.
+"This year should be a year of preparation," said Alan Wolberg, head of wealth planning strategy at City National Bank.
 Since changes in tax law typically go into effect in the year following their passage in Congress, any legislation approved in 2021 will likely begin to affect taxpayers in 2022.

-If they are introduced and become law, the proposals to eliminate the step-up in basis and to halve the estate and lifetime gift tax exemption could cost wealthy families millions, DeLauro said.
+If they are introduced and become law, the proposals to eliminate the step-up in basis and to halve the estate and lifetime gift tax exemption could cost wealthy families millions, Wolberg said.

 For instance, consider a $15 million estate of an unmarried taxpayer with an original $5 million cost basis.